justinfarrelldev/open-ctp-server/README.md

 (optional) After you have downloaded the application and it is in your $PATH, log in if you have a Supabase account: `supabase login`

 After that, run `supabase start` to start the Supabase dashboard for local development.
 This will allow you to interact with the database as a local copy without needing credentials to do so.

+Once you have run `supabase start`, you can visit http://localhost:54323 to see your local Supabase dashboard.

 #### Using the Supabase Dashboard